Leadership Archive, 2025

 (4) Vocationality: Samuel Rewarded with Vocational Purpose & Power

-ORD, nor was the word of the LORD yet revealed to him.
+1Samuel 3:7 (NKJV): Now Samuel did not yet know the LORD, nor was the word of the LORD yet revealed to him.

 Samuel "not yet knowing the Lord" here is not salvific.
 It does not mean he was not in a saved relationship with God in the Old Covenant expression.
 The second phrase clarifies the first phrase.
-The writer is telling us Samuel did not yet know the Lord in the revelatory and prophetic dimension, i.e., "nor was the word of the L
+The writer is telling us Samuel did not yet know the Lord in the revelatory and prophetic dimension, i.e., "nor was the word of the LORD yet revealed to him".

 To help us understand this spiritual nuance, we could look at an analogous situation in Acts 19:1-7.
 Upon arriving in Ephesus, Paul discovered twelve disciples.
 They had believed John the Baptist's message, repented, and were baptized.
 They were saved and in a saved relationship with God according to the spiritual information they had up to that point.
 When Paul gave them the rest of the story, they believed, were baptized, were indwelt by the Holy Spirit, and spoke in tongues and prophesied.